KAY Hay

 “What immortal hand could frame thy fearful symmetry?”

-"Agile, like Comte de Lautréamont," he once called me.
-(Missing words.)
+“Agile, like Comte de Lautréamont,” he once called me.
+"Made of serpents, spite, and stars."

 “You are not clear, my man,” I had laughed.